ku-sldg/protocol_ordering/src/coq_formalism/README.md

 # Overview

 Interesting code can be found in the file `protocol_order.v`.
-Other files are just random musings.
+Other files are just random musings or theorems from Rowe's paper.

 # Dependencies